 27 feet of hot dog fun rollin down the highway.

 You can’t miss the Oscar Mayer Wienermobile.
 It’s a 27 foot long hot dog on wheels!
 The first Wienermobile hit the roads in 1936.
-Since then, Hotdoggers (the lucky few to drive and ride in one of the six Wienermobiles across the country) bring smiles and whistles to communities big and small (they were sighted recently in the Ark-La-Tex).
+Since then, Hotdoggers (the lucky few to drive and ride in one of the six Wienermobiles across the country) bring smiles and whistles to communities big and small.

 On a early February 2020 trip, one of the enormous hot dogs stopped by the KSLA News 12 studios.
 Ark-La-Tex Weekend Chief Investigative Reporter Stacey Cameron (who also heads up the Investigative department at KSLA) got the rare opportunity to ride “Shot Bun.”